Yamilet Peña: 2010

 After training in Miami, Peña participated at the 2010 Central American and Caribbean Games in Mayaguez, Puerto Rico, partnering with Montserrat Armenteros.
 She was placed 17th in the all-around qualifier and finished 13th in the all-around finals with a score of 45.750.
 Peña also qualified first to the vault finals with a score of 13.700, but finished last of the eight competitors in the vault finals after failing her first vault attempt—therefore receiving 0.000 for it.
-She even had a third consolation vault attempt, but could not complete it successfully and cried for more than thirty minutes.

 Peña participated at the 2010 Senior Pan American Championships held in Guadalajara, Mexico, and finished with an all-around final ranking of 48th and a score of 44.232.
 She was placed 16th in the vault qualifier with a score of 13.633, and did not qualify for the final.
 She did not qualify for the final of any other event, and finished 42nd on uneven bars (11.100), 57th on beam (10.766), and 66th on floor exercise (9.200).
 For another year, both the Dominican Olympic Committee and the Association of Santo Domingo named Peña Athlete of the Year in women's artistic gymnastics.